bredelings/BAli-Phy/TODO/ReflexLexer.md

 and a case/where interaction where indentation alone is not enough to decide that the layout block must close.

-### Remove Obsolete Flex Start States
+### Completed: Remove Obsolete Layout Flex Start States

-After all empty layout rules are gone, remove the layout-specific Flex start
+The layout-specific Flex start states have been removed:
-states:

 - `bol`;
 - `layout`;